iyke395/-Pharmaceutical-Sales-Data/README.md

 # Pharmaceutical Sales Data
-An Analysis on a pharmaceutical Sales Data
+An Analysis on a Pharmaceutical Sales Data

 ## Overview